fadicoder/UNIXSocketProject/README.md

 # Unix socket application

 This project contains 2 application: Client and Server.
 Theses applications communicate over a UNIX stream socket.
+The Client application will send text commands to the Server and the server will respond with a text message.

 ## Getting Started